bhauman/bhauman.github.com/_posts/2016-05-17-good-configuration-feedback-is-essential.md

 }
 ```

-Now that we have configured our project we run `npm install` to install our dependncies:
+Now that we have configured our project we run `npm install` to install our dependencies:

 ```
 bash$> npm install